xylemical/parser/README.md

 # Parser

-Provides regex parsing with refinement of tokens.
+Provides parsing of strings into an abstract syntax tree.

 ## Install